-Adrian L. Bastianelli, III is a partner at Peckar & Abramson.
+Adrian L. Bastianelli, III is of counsel at Peckar & Abramson.
 His practice focuses on construction claims and litigation, with an emphasis on government construction contracts.
 He represents all sectors of the construction industry, including general contractors, subcontractors, owners, design professionals and sureties.
 Adrian also has an active alternative dispute resolution (ADR) practice.
 He has served as an arbitrator, a mediator, and a DRB member on hundreds of construction disputes.

 “Many of the relationships we have go back over thirty years and it is testament to the quality service we provide and to our genuine commitment to our clients success.”